scottwesley31/surfs_up/README.md

 ![december_temps_df](https://user-images.githubusercontent.com/107309793/184780081-e0ddaeea-7894-4f10-a6b6-e60a52ddf81a.png)

-The summary statistics for June can be calculated and viewed using the `describe()` function resulting in the following output:
+The summary statistics for December can be calculated and viewed using the `describe()` function resulting in the following output:

 ![december_temps_stats](https://user-images.githubusercontent.com/107309793/184780096-c5fc681b-6a71-47d0-aa5e-0bcbd747816a.png)